zararah/zararah.net/_posts/2022/2022-11-11-twitter-or-mastodon-community-activism.md

 ---
 layout: post
-title: ""We don't have time to wait" – on social media, activism, and community building"
+title: "“We don't have time to wait” – on social media, activism, and community building"
 date: '2022-11-11'
 category:
 - technology